atatsu/strugglebus/README.md

  * `/mtmmo help <subcommand>` - Displays the help text for a specific subcommand.
  * `/mtmmo skills` - Displays a HUD briefly that shows a listing of all your skills, their level, and current experience.
- * `/mtmmo rank` - Displays a HUD briefly that shows a list of all players that have been on the server and a total of all their skills combined.
+ * `/mtmmo ranks` - Displays a HUD briefly that shows a list of all players that have been on the server and a total of all their skills combined.

 ## Mod compatibility